chandanhpcic/docs/source/manual/monit.rst

 Authentication options for the Monit web interface are described in https://mmonit.com/monit/documentation/monit.html#Authentication.

 M/Monit is a commercial service to collect data from several Monit instances.
-To use it from OPNsense, fill in the appropriate fields and add corresponding firewall rules as well.
+To use it from Reticen8, fill in the appropriate fields and add corresponding firewall rules as well.

 ^^^^^^^^^^^^^^